ActiveCampaign/mailhandler/readme.md

 # Email sending

-There are three ways you can send email.

-## Send by postmark

-To send email you can use SMTP protocol or Postmark.
+There are three ways you can send email, which we will describe below.
+To send email you can use SMTP protocol or Postmark API.

 ### Send by Postmark API